BitzArt/Miscellaneous/src/Json/BitzArt.Json.TypedObjects/README.md

  - __Serialization__: when a value is serialized, `TypedObjectJsonConverter` stores value's full type name along with the value itself in the resulting JSON.

- The JSON of a value serialized with `TypedObjectJsonConverter` has the following structure:
+For instance, JSON output for the object in the previous [example](#example) when serialized with `TypedObjectJsonConverter` would have the following structure:

 ```json
 {